 Can we use an iPad?

-iPads are not supported for new year 7’s as they do not offer the same level of functionality as the Windows 10 notebooks.
+iPads are not supported for students as they do not offer the same level of functionality as the Windows 10 notebooks.
 We decided in 2019 to move away from iPads due to these limitations.
 In addition, when teachers are designing curriculum and determining which tools to use, they will be thinking in terms of students using a Windows 10 PC, not an iPad.

 What is the expected life of the device?